arnav-jain1/Sprint_2025/temp.md

 - Research for cs
 - Research for math
 - Read textbook for PLT
-- HW for Comms
-- HW for arch
 - HOA + UGRA scholarships
 - Research grad school
 - Grade